camicase82/bitgrayTest/README.md

 ## Building for production

-To optimize the KiwiTelcoRechargesSystem application for production, run:
+To optimize the KiwiCell application for production, run:

     ./mvnw -Pprod clean package